Deterministic Control of Stochastic Reaction-Diffusion Equations: Introduction

 In the present paper we will be interested in the optimal control of \eqref{stateequation} within the variational approach to SPDEs.
-With a view towards the efficient numerical approximation we will restrict to deterministic controls.
-The restriction to deterministic controls and additive noise allows to avoid the backward SPDE for the adjoint state and obtain a conceptually much simpler representation in terms of a backward random PDE.
-This gives rise to more efficient numerical approximations of optimal controls.
-In addition it allows to weaken the regularity assumptions on the coefficients of the state equation.
-We illustrate our approach in the case of the stochastic Schlögl model.
+With a view towards the efficient numerical approximation we will restrict to deterministic controls, and from Section \ref{gradientsection} on also to additive noise.
+The restriction to additive noise allows us to avoid the backward SPDE for the adjoint state and to obtain a conceptually much simpler representation in terms of a backward random PDE, instead.
+However, using this adjoint state for numerical approximations would lead to non-adapted controls.
+A further restriction to deterministic controls allows us to derive a deterministic gradient in terms of the simpler adjoint state (cf. Theorem \ref{gradient}).
+This representation of the gradient gives rise to more efficient numerical approximations of (trivially adapted, since deterministic) optimal open-loop controls.
+We illustrate our approach in the case of the stochastic Schl\"ogl model.